Ashley Abbott: Reception

 In 2010, Tommy Garrett of Canyon News praised a scene in which Ashley discovers a sex tape made by her spoiled daughter, Abby, that was posted online.
 Garrett wrote: "Davidson's performance is spot on as the mother Ashley who is fed up.
 The tears of despair and exhaustion came streaming down Davidson's beautiful face in character, while her spit-fire daughter didn't give a damn."
 Giddens later wrote that he thought it was "ridiculous" and "outlandish" to make Ashley pregnant with Victor's child in 2009.
 Also in 2010, Neeketa Borden of Zap2it created a list of "curiously quirky couplings", with Ashley and Tucker listed as an "honorable mention".
 In a separate review, Garrett credited Davidson as one of the "powerful performers who daytime TV could not exist without having".
 When the truth was going to come out that Faith Newman wasn't Ashley's child, Giddens wrote: "Lord, I hope this doesn't make my Ashley Abbott go cuckoo for Cocoa Puffs again!"
 Mike Jubinville of Zap2it wrote that the character's relationship with Neil Winters (Kristoff St. John) had been a "slow burn, one going on for weeks, but one that is hard to miss.
 It has the ingredients of a hot romance."
 Upon Davidson's firing in 2012, Giddens wrote: "I am sincerely hoping the brass at Y&R can't possibly be this stupid, but if they are, Gary Tomlin better blow up Davidson's phone STAT about a Days of Our Lives return!"

+In 2022, Charlie Mason from Soaps She Knows placed Ashley 18th on his list of the best 25 characters from The Young and the Restless, commenting "Jane Austen only wished she'd ever dreamt up a heroine as compelling as Eileen Davidson's Jabot chemist, a strong-willed protagonist whose luck in love should have convinced her to steer clear of Las Vegas for… frankly, ever!"
+The following year, Mason from placed Shattuck's portrayal of Ashley on his list of soap opera recasts that should not have happened, commenting:

+We get it — it's hard to fill a legend's stilettos.
+Y&R kinda pulled it off when it first replaced Eileen Davidson with lookalike Brenda Epperson; if you only glanced at your screen, you could almost think they were the same actress.
+But subsequent Ashley Shari Shattuck — at the time Mrs. Ronn Moss (then Ridge, The Bold and the Beautiful) failed to strike a match, much less catch fire.